nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Trying out the commands

-Similar to Vim, you can access command mode by **pressing the `:` key** on your keyboard.
-This will shift the focus to the command input field, which is at the bottom of the application.
+Similar to Vim, you can enter command mode in Vimification by **pressing the `:` key** on your keyboard.
+This will move the focus to the command input field located at the bottom of the application.

 <img class="ui-img" src="images/ug-images/9.showcommand.png" alt="Example of Show Command Image" title="How to bring up the command input">

-Type the command in the command box and press the `Enter` key to execute it. e.g. typing **`:help`** and pressing `Enter` will open the help window.
+Type the command in the command box and press the `Enter` key to execute it.
+For example, typing **`:help`** and pressing `Enter` will open the help window.

 Some example commands you can try: